Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

 Mandatory arguments to long options are mandatory for short options too.

 Positional arguments:
-command_line                     the indexed array in which the Argparser
+command_line...                  the indexed array in which the Argparser
                                  stores the script's command line upon parsing its own arguments